JLospinoso/twitter-subliminal/README.md

 ```

 If you have a directory with Certificate Authorities available in your environment, e.g. `/etc/ssl/certs` on
 a linux-like platform, you can fill in `ca.path` with this value.
+If you keep it blank, you'll still be
+accessing the Twitter API over SSL, but you won't be verifying the authenticity of Twitter's certificate
+with a certificate authority.
+This can open up major security issues.

 `lang` can be changed to the language you'd like your original tweets to be in.
-See [https://dev.twitter.com/streaming/overview][https://dev.twitter.com/streaming/overview].
+See [dev.twitter.com/streaming/overview](https://dev.twitter.com/streaming/overview).

 # Binaries
 You can either use the (64-bit) binaries from the /bin folder of the repo, or you can build your own.
 Just make sure that `twitter-subliminal.properties` is in the working directory.

-Note that you'll need to have [Poco][http://pocoproject.org/] installed in your environment
+Note that you'll need to have [Poco](http://pocoproject.org/) installed in your environment
 whether you built it or not!

 # Setting up your build environment